 Commitment: Cadets must attend monthly meetings and training.
 They may participate in special assignments such as concerts, alcohol stings and a variety of community events.

 How to Apply...

-Applications are available at our main office located at 215 5th Street in Marysville or by contacting the Operations Division at (530) 749-7777.
+Click here for a Cadet Application, or applications are also available at our main office located at 215 5th Street in Marysville or by contacting the Operations Division at (530) 749-7777.